All companies

 4. Crypto-mining-to-AI hardware pivot heritage.
 Founders’ backgrounds in crypto-mining infrastructure gave RunPod access to GPU hardware relationships that pure-AI startups had to negotiate from scratch.
 The hardware-supply advantage shows up in pricing: RunPod’s RTX 4090 and A40 rates are materially cheaper than competitors who source GPU capacity through hyperscaler partnerships.

-5. Serverless GPU workers at $0.58/hour low end.
+5. Serverless GPU workers spanning $0.58 to B300 Blackwell in one per-second card.
 The bottom of the Serverless worker ladder ($0.58/hour equivalent) is among the lowest published serverless GPU rates anywhere — capturing low-volume, latency-tolerant workloads that competitors price out of reach with $1+/hour minimums.
+As of the 2026-07-06 reprice the same per-second card now tops out at B300 (280 GB) at $9.98/hr with RTX PRO 4500 Blackwell added at $1.15/hr — the serverless ladder mirrors the Secure Cloud breadth strategy end-to-end, from 16 GB workstation cards through frontier Blackwell-Ultra inference, without a persistent-Pod commitment.

 Strengths & weaknesses